I Can't Stop 'Sense-Checking' In My Relationships

-"I think it’s fine," my friend Charlotte* messaged me on WhatsApp.
+"I think it’s fine," my friend Charlotte* messaged me.
 "Let me know how it goes."

-Reassured that my message (to a guy I’d met on Hinge, had been on a couple of dates with and with whom I’d decided I didn’t see things progressing) wasn’t dismissive, inconsiderate or over the top, I copied and pasted my draft and – with Charlotte’s encouragement helping to dispel the butterflies in my stomach – pressed send.
+Reassured that my message (to a guy I’d met on Hinge, had been on a couple of dates with, and with whom I’d decided I didn’t see things progressing) wasn’t dismissive, inconsiderate, or over the top, I copied and pasted my draft.
+Then – with Charlotte’s encouragement helping to dispel the butterflies in my stomach – pressed send.

 Twenty-four-year-old Darshita checks her approach to social situations with her friends, too.
 "A close friend of mine borrowed some money from me and I’m trying to figure out a way to ask her to pay me back," she tells me.
 "I’m trying to be assertive without being aggressive."
 So Darshita had another friend read the message she wanted to send.
 "To make sure I’m saying the right things and I don’t come off as too pushy but I still get what I need."